Shangshanderener/cse15l-lab-reports/Lab1/lab-reports-1.md

 ![Image](png/cdf.png)

 I was at home directory when the command was run.
 It outputs an error saying that the destination we are changing is not a directory.
+Since the purpose of command cd is to change the current working directory to a specified location in the file system, and it expects the destination to be a directory, not a file.
+In this case, the reason this error showed up because I'm trying to move from current directory to a file which is not allow.

 **Commands `ls`**